-PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Street lighting is provided to the Annexation Area to the same standard and scope as the Comparable Areas.
+PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: No extension of publicly street lights is planned for the Annexation Area.

 8.09 SIDEWALKS

 In general, the construction and maintenance of sidewalks is not the responsibility of the City, but that of the owner.
 The curbs are generally constructed for a life of 20+ years, and require little if any maintenance.
 Sidewalks and curbs are presently in place in all developed areas of the Annexation Area.
 Sidewalks are located in the Annexation Area in a manner equivalent to the Comparable Areas.